Gool Mahomet: Work as a cameleer

-In 1913 the family settled at Bummers Creek, near Leonora, where they established a market garden at the Afghan settlement where they grew melons, vegetables and dates as well as providing water and wood to the gold miners.
+In 1913 the family settled at Bummers Creek, near Leonora, where they established a market garden at the Afghan settlement where they grew melons, vegetables, and dates, as well as providing water and wood to the gold miners.

 The family continued to move around the country, travelling across the country by camel on a regular basis, including one trip from Perth to Broken Hill, a distance of almost 3000 km, to visit a sick friend or relative.

-From 1919 to 1934 Mahomet worked for Thomas Elder carrying supplies for his numerous properties until Mahomet leased Mulgaria Station, a 363 square mile property, in 1935 where, with motor vehicles taking over, he let his camels free to roam.
-Eventually, in 1939, he bought the station, with Elder's help, and he began training racehorses.
-Following his death his son Sallay took over the management of the Station before selling it in 1962 to move to Alice Springs where he established the 'Mahomet Trucking Company'.
+From 1919 to 1934 Mahomet worked for Elder Smith & Co.
+Ltd carrying supplies for their numerous properties, until Mahomet leased Mulgaria Station, a 363 mi2 property on the shores of Lake Torrens northwest of Beltana.
+In 1935, with motor vehicles taking over, he let his camels free to roam.

+Eventually, in 1939, he bought the station, with Elders' help, and he began training racehorses.
+Following his death, his son Sallay took over the management of the station before selling it in 1962 to move to Alice Springs, where he established the Mahomet Trucking Company.

-Miriam Bebe, Mahomet's wife, never lived at Mulgaria, preferring to stay in Farina and she died of a heart attack on 16 January 1939; she was only 58 years old.
+Miriam Bebe, Mahomet's wife, never lived at Mulgaria, preferring to stay in Farina.
+She died of a heart attack on 16 January 1939 at the age of 58.

-In 1940 Mahomet became Mulla, alongside his son Sallay, at the Adelaide Mosque and began travelling regularly to Adelaide.
+In 1940 Mahomet became mullah, alongside his son Sallay, at the Adelaide Mosque in Little Gilbert Street, and began travelling regularly to Adelaide.
 The mosque was impoverished at this time and Mahomet paid the rates and taxes on the property.

 Death

-In 1950 Mahomet decided to return to home to Afghanistan and, on his way there, make a visit to Mecca and, having booked his passage, he died, aged 85, on 21 May 1950.
+In 1950 Mahomet decided to return to home to Afghanistan and, on his way there, make a visit to Mecca.
+Having booked his passage, he died on 21 May 1950, in the Adelaide Mosque, aged 85.

-He was referred to as one of the "best known members of the Australian Afghan community."
+He was referred to as one of the "best known members of the Australian Afghan community".